Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

 |  Marketing |   Emma   |  33 |  54000 |          4         |

 ## COUNTIF
 [COUNTIF](./Glossary.md) function can be used when you need to count the number of cells that meet a criterion.
+For detailed explanation on the parameters used in COUNTIF, visit [Google Sheets Help Center - COUNTIF](https://support.google.com/docs/answer/3093480).
  > Scenario: You need to count the number of employees in Sales department.

 ![COUNTIF demo](./images_and_gifs/COUNTIF.gif)